40 miles - Biking Alone on I-10 and U.S. Highway 60 Thru Brenda AZ, Hope AZ, Harcuvar AZ - February 14, 2017

 So I was biking towards Brenda in routine fashion.
 Typically I'd stare directly down

 with occasional glances up to be sure what's ahead is safe.
-Then I saw an piece of artwork with the letter "G" that was unmistakably manmade.
+Then I saw a piece of artwork with the letter "G" that was unmistakably manmade.

 At the time, John Wylie was about 10-15 miles ahead and created this for me.
 John would often refer to me as the "G-Man."

-I was so honored by this piece of artwork and texted John. :)
+I was so honored by this rock formation and texted John. :)

 Then I remembered I also saw another thing that didn't register until now.
 While riding on I-10 out of Quartzsite,

-I saw three pieces of tire rubber placed perfectly like arrow.
+I saw three pieces of tire rubber placed perfectly into an arrow.
 That was John's creation too! :)

 would like to see him bike across America someday -- just to cheer for him, see his photos, and track his progress.